 This depends on the supplier; some providers will tell you it’s limited and most will offer only basic call termination with very few features.
-As long as the user has Microsoft licences that support Microsoft Phone System, which is going to be expanded outside the traditional Enterprise licences following a recent announcement at Ignite, this represents a huge prospect for an MSP currently supporting an 0365 customer base.
+As long as the user has Microsoft licenses that support Microsoft Phone System, which is going to be expanded outside the traditional Enterprise licenses following a recent announcement at Ignite, this represents a huge prospect for an MSP currently supporting an 0365 customer base.
 As well as being able to increase ARPU by adding voice to new rollouts there is a whole installed base to target with new sales campaigns.
 In a world where recurring revenues are king voice through Teams affords a great opportunity for growth.

 Isn’t that a rather limited feature set?
 What would make it better?

 It would seem to be if it was to be believed, I was told recently you couldn’t call record through Teams which you absolutely can on the VoIPLine system.
-Many providers are late to the party in respect of Teams and struggling to provide the Voice features that should be available to the end user.
+Many providers are late to the party in respect of Teams and struggling to provide the Voice features that should be available to the end-user.
 VoIPLine integrated Teams into is platform 12 months ago and are now enhancing the service.
 Products that supply Teams and Skype for Business such as our own are perfect for migration strategies.

 What can VoIPLine offer in this respect?

 We have developed a solution that incorporates the Microsoft Teams unified communications application and integrates with our bespoke Hosted PBX call flow manager.
 This allows business-grade call flow control and advanced features like call queues, voice menus, call recording and more, whilst adding all the unified communications features of Microsoft Teams.

 How easy is it for resellers to offer these services?